hktxt/YOLOv3/README.md

 ## Notice

-Please note, this is a research project!
+* Please note, this is a research project!
 It should not be used as a definitive guide on object detection.
 Many engineering features have not been implemented.
 The demo should be considered for research and entertainment value only.
+* The images used were from web, please contact me if infringes your digital copyright.

 ## Reference
 * ultralytics/yolov3: https://github.com/ultralytics/yolov3